The mixing conjecture under GRH: Homogeneous Hecke sets and Hecke correspondences

 \subsection{Intermediate Hecke sets}

 Fix a Heegner datum $\scD$ and a shift $s\in\bT(\A_f)$.
 We have a commutative diagram

-The leftmost map \eqref{eq:alphaU} is a measure preserving homeomorphism.
-This diagram is fundamental to our approach in the small $q$ range, as it allows us to represent the joint toral period as a regular toral period with a different level structure.
+The leftmost map \eqref{eq:alphaU} is a measure-preserving homeomorphism.
+This diagram is fundamental to our approach in the small $q$ range, as it allows us to represent the joint Heegner period, defined in \S\ref{sec:joint-Heegner-packet}, as a Heegner period, defined in \S\ref{sec:special}, with a different level structure.
 Specifically, for $\varphi \in C(Y_U\times Y_U)$ we have